Working with wildfires

 How the HVAC industry can become the hero of wildfire season

-With unprecedented droughts and wildfire season already underway in many states, it's never been more crucial to consider the impact of wildfire smoke on your customers' Indoor Air Quality at home.
+With unprecedented droughts and wildfire season already well underway in many states, it's never been more crucial to consider the impact of wildfire smoke on your customers' Indoor Air Quality at home.
 Let's take a look at how HVAC can help in wildfire season, the effects of wildfire smoke on IAQ, and the steps you can take to keep your customers safe in their homes until the smoke subsides...

 Why is wildfire smoke dangerous to health?